m0rPleX-16/eSaysay/README.md

 - Provide a user-friendly and engaging platform for language learners.
 - Implement **adaptive learning algorithms** to tailor lessons based on user progress.
-- Enhance **listening, speaking, reading, and writing skills** through interactive exercises.
+- Enhance **listening, speaking,and reading skills** through interactive exercises.
 - Track user progress with **detailed analytics and performance insights**.
 - Ensure **data privacy, authentication, and optimized performance** for a secure experience.